Skip to main content

 Biography

 Barbra Dickerman uses causal inference methods and large health databases to improve health decision-making.
-This work has helped to inform health decision-making at national and global levels, as well as the design and conduct of comparative effectiveness and safety studies at scale.
+This work has helped to inform health decision-making at international levels, as well as the design and conduct of comparative effectiveness and safety studies at scale.

-Barbra is Assistant Professor of Global Cancer Prevention in the Zhu Family Center for Global Cancer Prevention and Department of Epidemiology at the Harvard T.H.
-Chan School of Public Health, and a member of the Harvard CAUSALab.
-She also serves as co-director of the VA-CAUSAL Methods Core, an initiative of the U.S. Veterans Health Administration to integrate high-quality data and explicitly causal methodologies in a nationwide learning health system.
+Barbra is Assistant Professor of Global Cancer Prevention in the Department of Epidemiology at the Harvard T.H.
+Chan School of Public Health, and a member of the Zhu Family Center for Global Cancer Prevention and CAUSALab.

 Education and Training